Sermon

 They know that there’s a big, bright star, that angels come and shepherds go, that the wise men come (let's leave off how many for a moment), and they all come to worship the baby King Jesus.

 That’s a huge piece of Gospel truth right there, embedded so deeply in our culture we almost miss it altogether.
 The kids know it better than the adults – King Jesus.
 Isn’t it strange?
 We wise, knowing adults are ready to question almost every aspect of that great Christian legend of Christmas, whereas the kids are the ones who show us how to hold the truth.
-No wonder we see Jesus, later on in Luke’s Gospel, saying; “I praise you, Father, Lord of Heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.
+No wonder we see Jesus, later on in Luke’s Gospel, saying; “I praise you, Father, Lord of Heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children.”
+[1]

 We’re looking at part of the traditional Christmas story, and it's a traditional time to talk about it.
 But in reality, this is something that (of course) happened a good nine months before Jesus was born.
 For those who follow lectionaries and church calendars, the Annunciation (the announcement by the angel Gabriel) is celebrated on March the 25th, exactly nine months before December 25th.
 So this is 8 ½ months late.
 Sorry.

 Before we look closely at Luke's acount of this event, it's worth having a look at the chunk beforehand.
-[2] I
+[2] In that twenty-verse chunk there was another story involving the angel Gabriel.
+And, as Luke notes, that happened six months previous to this… so, figure about fourteen months before the birth of Jesus.

-n that twenty-verse chunk there was another story involving the angel Gabriel.
+Before we look closely at Luke's acount of this event, it's worth having a look at the chunk beforehand.
+[2] In that twenty-verse chunk there was another story involving the angel Gabriel.
 And, as Luke notes, that happened six months previous to this… so, figure about fourteen months before the birth of Jesus.

 The angel Gabriel appeared to a man by the name of Zechariah.
 Zechariah was a priest, and on this day his job was to enter the Temple and burn incense before the Lord.
 Lots of people were outside, but only Zecariah would have been allowed inside.
 An angel was suddenly inside with him, in the smoke – and Zechariah’s reaction tells us something about angels… Luke 1:12 – “He was startled and was gripped with fear.”
 The Greek puts it slightly more – “and seeing him, Zechariah was terror-filled, and fear fell on him.”